I have ADHD

 Worry and anxiety have an upside for the person who has ADHD.
 We are always searching for mental focus.
 The most riveting stimulus is physical pain.
 Put your finger near a flame, and you will pay attention to the flame.
 Worry and anxiety are the mental equivalent of physical pain.
 The person with ADHD may wake up and find that life is good.
 However, contentment is not riveting.
 So he scans the horizon looking for something to worry about.
 Once he finds an object of worry, it pierces his mind like a dagger.
 It becomes a source of focus throughout the day.” -Dr. Ned Hallowell

-Back to Straterra…my head feels less foggy.
+Back to Straterra…my head felt less foggy.
 I use to feel a bit dazed and confused during the day.
 I would forget things constantly and this was all day, EVERYDAY!
 If one thing distracted me, kiss that task I was working on goodbye.
 Now I have a clearer mind, which also has reduced my stress because I can think!
 I really don’t know how to explain how amazing it is to just think clearly.
 I’ve only been on medication for less than a week so I’m continuing to jot down how I feel vs how I felt and take note of changes.
 Overall I’m feeling more in charge and focused!
 I know medication isn’t for everyone however my whole life I have been working on strategies to work on my weaknesses which I now have a diagnosis for.
 I felt trying medication was something I needed to do before ruling it out.

 Here is a list of symptoms for ADHD: